darrenldl/sandboxing/README.md

 Note that some profiles assume usage of Wayland

+## Install

+Simply `git clone https://github.com/darrenldl/sandboxing.git` in home

+Your system needs to have `bubblewrap` and `gcc` to run the scripts

 ## General usage

-All bash scripts in `bw-scripts/` directory should work out of the box on most Linux distros as long as you have gcc installed already
+All bash scripts in `bw-scripts/` directory should work out of the box on most Linux distros

-The scripts assume they stay in the local copy of the repository, however
+The scripts assume they stay in their original positions in the local copy of the repository, however

 One can invoke them via the full path